tsinghua-fib-lab/Spatio-temporal-Diffusion-Point-Processes/README.md

 # Spatio-temporal Diffusion Point Processes

-This is our Pytorch implementation for SAND.
+This is our Pytorch implementation for DSTPP.

 The code is tested under a Linux desktop with torch 1.7 and Python 3.8.10.